-Self-employed artists and publicists are obliged to take out social insurance in Germany under the Artists' Social Insurance Act (KSVG).
-Self-employed artists are covered through the social insurance fund for artists (Künstlersozialkasse - KSK), which provides social protection within the statutory health, nursing care and pension insurance systems.
+Self-employed artists and publicists are obligated to have social insurance coverage in Germany under the Artists' Social Insurance Act (KSVG).
+Self-employed artists are covered through the social insurance fund for artists (Künstlersozialkasse, KSK), which provides coverage within the statutory health, nursing care and pension insurance systems.

-The KSK itself is not a health, nursing care or pension insurance.
-It merely registers the insured artists and publicists with a statutory health and nursing care insurance scheme and with the statutory pension insurance scheme, and forwards their contributions to the responsible institutions.
+The KSK itself is not a health, nursing care or pension insurance policy.
+It merely registers the insured artists and publicists with a statutory health and nursing care insurance scheme and with the statutory pension insurance scheme and forwards their contributions to the responsible institutions.

-Anyone who creates, practices or teaches music, performing or visual arts is an artist within the definition of the Artists' Social Insurance Act (Künstlersozialversicherungsgesetz KSVG).
+Anyone who creates, practices or teaches music, performing or visual arts is an artist within the definition of the Artists' Social Insurance Act (Künstlersozialversicherungsgesetz, or KSVG).
 The artistic or journalistic activity must be self-employed and gainful.
 Gainful is any sustained, long-term activity aimed at generating income.

 Artistic or journalistic activity can only be termed self-employed if it does not constitute paid employment within the framework of an employment relationship.
 Artists and publicists who only work temporarily in Germany are not insured through the KSK.

 Work income is the difference between business income and business expenditure.
 It is the outcome of a profit and loss account drawn up in accordance with the general rules for determining profit under income tax law.